 Learn something new every day More Info... by email

 A benign neoplasm is an abnormal growth or tumor consisting of cells that divide and reproduce independently of the surrounding normal tissue.
 Cells of a benign neoplasm do not possess the typical characteristics of malignancy.
 Although the cells in any neoplasm, benign or malignant, tend to proliferate more quickly and last for a longer time than the corresponding normal cells, the benign, neoplastic cells proliferate at a slower rate than malignant cells.
-Benign neoplasms do not infiltrate and invade the surrounding tissue, although they do expand locally.
+These neoplasms do not infiltrate and invade the surrounding tissue, although they do expand locally.
 They do not proliferate in an unrestrained, destructive manner, and they do not spread through the blood stream to distant sites within the body.

 A benign neoplasm is typically named after its predominant cell type, followed by the suffix, "-oma".
 For example, a benign tumor of glial cells, which are support cells in the nervous system, is a glioma.
 In general, the "–oma" suffix implies the benign, nonprogressive nature of a neoplasm, although this may not always be the case.
 For example, cancer of the pigmented skin cells, called melanoma, is malignant.

-Although many benign neoplasms are perfectly harmless, the term “benign” may be misleading.
-Benign neoplasms, though lacking in invasive potential, can cause significant, detrimental effects.
+Although many neoplasms are perfectly harmless, the term “benign” may be misleading.
+These neoplasms, though lacking invasive potential, can cause significant, detrimental effects.
 Approximately 13,000 deaths occur per year in the United States secondary to benign tumors.
 Neoplasms of cells that typically produce a hormone or secretion in the body may overproduce these chemicals, which can cause a variety of health problems.
 In addition, the accelerated growth of a benign tumor may compress surrounding tissues, damaging or displacing them.

 The symptoms of a benign tumor depend on its size, location, and properties.
 In addition to pain, pressure, and hormonal imbalances, symptoms may include abnormal bleeding, blockage of blood flow, itching, and cosmetic alterations.
 Colon polyps may impede the normal movement of waste materials through the colon, producing abdominal pain and swelling.
 Expanding tumors may erode or weaken bone, leading to fractures from seemingly minor trauma.
-Asymptomatic neoplasms do not require treatment, but surgical excision of the entire benign neoplasm is the treatment of choice when the patient experiences symptoms.
+Asymptomatic neoplasms do not require treatment, but surgical excision of the entire neoplasm is the treatment of choice when the patient experiences symptoms.